ballerina-platform/module-ballerinax-health.fhir.r4/utils/deidentify/README.md

 The real usage of this package comes with the ability to define de-identification rules.
 There are two approaches:

 1. You can provide de-identification rules in the `Config.toml` file under the `rules` section.
-Each rule consists of a FHIRPath expression and the desired operation to perform.
+Each rule consists of a list of FHIRPath expressions and a desired operation to perform.

 Config.toml
 ```toml